 The FVBCB incentive awards vest in three tranches, 1/3 on each January 1 of the year immediately following the grant date and have a cash settlement on such vesting dates.
-The fair value of FVBCB awards were estimated considering forfeiture rates of 5% and 10% respectively for the second and third year of the award.
 The estimated FVBCB liability is amortized over the three year vesting period with each vesting tranche fully amortized at vesting date.
 The liability is also fair valued at each reporting date with adjustments recorded through profit and loss.
-The estimated FVBCB liability at June 30, 2015 was \$138 thousand (June 30, 2014 - \$277 thousand).
+The estimated FVBCB liability at December 31, 2015 was \$184 thousand (December 31, 2014 - \$107 thousand).

-On January 20, 2015, the Corporation granted 107,866 FVBCB units (the "Deferral Bonus Units") to directors, officers and employees as incentive for the deferral of 94,533 units vesting on January 1, 2015 (the "Original Vesting Date").
-The deferral bonus units have a vesting date of January 1, 2016 (the "Deferral Vesting Date") and will be settled at the share price of the Corporation's common share on either the Original Vesting Date or the Deferral Vesting Date whichever share price is higher.
+On January 20, 2015 the Corporation awarded 107,866 FVBCB units (the "Deferral Bonus Units") to directors, officers and employees as incentive for the deferral of 94,533 units vesting on January 1, 2015 (the "Original Vesting Date").
+The deferral bonus units originally had a vesting date of January 1, 2016 (the "Deferral Vesting Date") and would be settled at the share price of the Corporation's common share on either the Original Vesting Date or the Deferral Vesting Date, whichever share price was higher.
+The Deferral vesting date for both awards has been further deferred until the first to occur of the following: January 1, 2017; the date of a change of control of the Corporation; or such earlier vesting date as determined by the board.

 The ABCB incentive awards vest in four tranches, 25% at grant date and 25% on each of January 1 of the year immediately following the grant date.
 The ABCB awards have a contractual life of five years and were fair valued using the Black-Scholes option pricing model assuming an average risk-free interest rate of 1.09%, two year expected life from its vesting date, average expected volatility of 58% and average forfeiture rate of 13%.
 The estimated ABCB liability is amortized over the vesting period and fair valued at each reporting date with the same Black-Scholes pricing model with adjustments recorded through profit and loss.

-The estimated ABCB liability at June 30, 2015 was \$267 (June 30, 2014 - \$160 thousand).
+The estimated ABCB liability at December 31, 2015 was \$nil (December 31, 2014 - \$9 thousand).